BetterMuSeek

 Finishing

-The assembled guitars go through a meticulous finishing process, including sanding, painting, and varnishing to provide not just aesthetic appeal but also protection for the wood.
+The assembled guitars undergo a meticulous finishing process, including sanding, painting, and varnishing, to provide not only aesthetic appeal but also protection for the wood.

 Final Touches